Wooden Barrels for Sale – Only The Finest Wood Brings About the Finest Liquor

 Although other woods such as maple and hickory are sometimes used for aging whiskey, it’s the American White Oak that is known to bring out and complement whiskey’s finest flavor notes.
 It’s not just whiskey the white oak is known to elevate; tequila, rum, and even beer and wine are also improved by spending time in a wooden oak barrel.

-When you’re looking for wooden barrels for sale, turn to Red Head Oak Barrels.
+When you’re looking for small wooden barrels for sale, turn to Red Head Oak Barrels.
 We sell only handmade American oak barrels using the finest premium white oak to produce top crafted barrels for aging spirits, wine, beer and just about anything else you can think of.

 We source our American White Oak from a variety of forests across the continental United States, including California, Missouri and sometimes Kentucky.
 Our barrels are made by our own barrel makers—Coopers—who are American craftsman dedicated to excellence in this time-honored field.

-Only fully mature trees make the best wooden barrels for aging liquor and that’s when the trees are at least 25-feet tall and three-feet in diameter.
+Only fully mature trees make the best wood barrels for aging liquor and that’s when the trees are at least 25-feet tall and three-feet in diameter.
 It takes at least 30 years for a White American Oak tree to reach its full growth.

 From there, the tree trunks are transferred to a sawmill and sawn into planks and then staves.
 A traditional cask is 32 staves around, with 15 more used to seal the ends.
 The staves are then fired and bent, the charring or toasting being part of the flavor process.

 White oak has a tight grain that prevents leaking and can be bent by heat without splitting.
 It is porous and allows oxygen in and out of the cask.
 The oak is also full of naturally occurring oils called vanillins.
 As the spirits age, the oils are drawn out of the wood and over the maturation period they add to the liquor’s flavor profile.